The Grand tour of Morocco is a 16-day exploration of all that Morocco has to offer for its discerning travelers:

 Late in the afternoon, we continue to Fes.

 Today, you will explore Morocco’s oldest city, considered by many as ‘’ Athens of Africa ‘’ thanks to its cultural, religious, and educational institutions.

 Discover the iconic sites of an ancient Imperial city accompanied with your guide.
-You will start with a visit of the broad esplanade of the Royal palace, famous for its cedar wood and bronze gates.
+You will start with a visit of the broad esplanade of the Royal Palace, famous for its cedar wood and bronze gates.
 Continue to the 16th-century BorjSud to admire its architecture and a spectacular panoramic view of the walled city.
 From here, you will go deep into the UNESCO world heritage Medina.
 Follow narrow lanes to covered bazaars and an eminent madrasa, and pass riverside tanneries and hillside shrines.
-Get a glimpse of daily life in bustling Nejjarine Square, discover Moroccan art in the Dar Batha Museum and leave the medina to visit potters’ studios and BorjSud, an imposing Saadian watchtower.
+Get a glimpse of daily life in bustling Nejjarine Square, discover Moroccan art in the Dar Batha Museum and leave the media to visit potters’ studios and BorjSud, an imposing Saadian watchtower.

 Drive back to your hotel or riad, and spend the evening at leisure.

 After breakfast, get ready for a fairly long drive today crossing the Middle Atlas Mountains and Ziz Valley, all the way to Tafilalt region.

 Drive past the fertile landscapes south-east of Fes towards Ifrane, a little town in the middle of the Atlas Mountains famous for being a ski resort in the winter and a holiday destination for the locals in summer and spring.
 You may want to take a panoramic drive to enjoy its European-like style as it was an alpine village.

 From here you will continue to Azrou.
 On the way, you will meet the Barbary Macaques wondering in the famous cedar forests.